Local ‘60s Band…The Rock & Soul Society

 The story of The Rock & Soul Society is typical.
 Few local bands get very far beyond the point we did.
 It’s partly because we all had to earn a “real” living, and lead lives that included spouses and families.
 It points to the fact that those who do “make it” are probably truly gifted songwriters, singers, and instrumentalists.
 Also, they very likely made personal sacrifices to follow their musical dreams.

-Extra: We were surprised when the Nebraska Performing Arts Hall Of Fame used our photo in 2021.
+Extra: The Nebraska Performing Arts Hall Of Fame used our photo for an event in 2021.

 8 Replies to “Local ‘60s Band…The Rock & Soul Society”